aleph1/simple-observable-proxy/README.md

 Version 3.0 will consider the following change:

-- Add support for Map and Set
+- Support for Map and Set
 - Instances of classes are observable

 ## Browser Support